It has long been documented that stress weakens the immune system and can make us ill. Now researchers think it has a major impact on our DNA.

 The following may be of interest:

 - Around 43% of adults suffer with the adverse health effects brought about by stress;

-To some extent stress is probably necessary, although too much of it can play havoc with our health and does.
-In society, stress isn’t easy to avoid it, but it’s important we get a grip on it.
-Not to handle stress is more detrimental in the longer term.
+To some extent stress is a necessary evil, although too much of it can and does play havoc with our health.
+In society, stress isn’t easy to avoid, but it is important we understand how to deal with it.